MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-use-custom-settings.md

 2. Prepare a JSON file that you’ll upload while creating the policy.
 See [Custom compliance JSON files](../protect/compliance-custom-json.md).

-3. When both the script and JSON are ready, start with your normal procedure to create a compliance policy, and on the *Configuration settings* page, configure custom compliance by following the steps in the procedure below.
+3. When both the script and JSON are ready, start with your normal procedure to create a compliance policy, and on the *Configuration settings* page, configure custom compliance by following the steps in the following procedure.

 ### Configure custom compliance settings